Drogobo/Books/fake_language/fake_language.md

 - Syllables will always have a CV(n) structure.

 ## Vocabulary
-- All verbs end in "i"
+- All verbs are marked in the sentence
-- All nouns end in "o"
-- All adjectives end in "e"
-- All adverbs end in "u"
+- All objects are marked in the sentence
-- Everything else falls under functional words
+- Objects can be plural with an -n suffix
+- The word order stays consistent no matter what
-- Any noun/adjective/verb can be turned into a noun/adjective/verb by changing the ending
+- Any noun/adjective/verb can be turned into a noun/adjective/verb by changing the placement in the sentence
-- Names follow these rule too
 - Functional words are always one syllable (this includes linking verbs)
 - Stress is always on the first syllable